Skip to Main Content

 Materials from these areas must be checked out at the self-checkout station in the Donno Lounge.

-• Requested materials are delivered to the holds shelf in the Rothenberg.
-Find your materials by looking for the bookmark with the last four digits of your library card number.
+Requested materials are delivered to the holds shelf in the Rothenberg.
+Find your materials by looking for the bookmark with your first and last name.
+For more information about holds, please speak with the attendant in the Rothenberg.

 E-Z Proxy Login